Luiserebii/MinimumTest/docs/README.md

 ---

-#### void assert(bool b, const std::string& title, const std::string& fail)
+#### void assert(bool b, const std::string& title, (opt) const std::string& fail="")

 Test to see if an expression is true.
-If the test fails, the `fail` string will be printed.
+If the test fails, and a `fail` string is provided, the `fail` string will be printed.

 **Params**:

  - b `bool` - Expression to test
  - title `string` - Title string for the assertion test
- - fail `string` - Fail string for the assertion test
+ - (optional) fail `string` - Fail string for the assertion test.
+Default: ""

 **Example**: